rohitkjohnedu/my_yade/doc/sphinx/mpy.rst

     :width: 40%
     :align: center

- The present implementation can be found in :yref:`yade.bisectionDecomposition`, and a parallel version can be found `here. <https://github.com/bchareyre/yade-mpi/blob/593a4d6abf7e488ab1ac633a1e6725ac301b2a14/py/tree_decomp.py>`_
+ The present implementation can be found in :ysrc:`py/bisectionDecomposition.py`, and a parallel version can be found `here. <https://github.com/bchareyre/yade-mpi/blob/593a4d6abf7e488ab1ac633a1e6725ac301b2a14/py/tree_decomp.py>`_